shyamgovind/linux-cheat-sheets/tricks/bashrc_tricks.md

-# Some useful tricks to be included in your .bashrc file
+## Some useful tricks for your .bashrc

 ### .bash_profile vs .bashrc